vdbsh/backy/README.md

 **For a complex backup schemes it is highly recommended to split tasks to separate configuration files and time periods.
 Another tip is to chain your backup actions by backy exit codes.**

 ## Exit Codes
-* 0 - Synchronisation and archiving completed successfully
+* 0 - Synchronization and archiving completed successfully
 * 1 - No task configuration provided
 * 2 - Can't read provided task configuration
-* 3 - Synchronisation completed with errors
+* 3 - Synchronization completed with errors
 * 4 - Archiving completed with errors
-* 5 - Synchronisation and archiving completed with errors
+* 5 - Synchronization and archiving completed with errors

 ## Building
 ```go build backy.go```